 Thus, the structures:ref attribute value refers to another element that carries the content (for both elements) and owns a structures:id attribute with a value equal to that of structures:ref.

-The MPD catalog document reuses NIEM Core and so it conforms to NIEM.
+The IEPD catalog document reuses NIEM Core and so it conforms to NIEM.
 Therefore, one or more NIEM reference elements from various locations may refer to a single content bearing instance of the same element (with a unique structures:id).
 The definition of resolve URI and the URI-related rules in this section assume content bearing elements.
 If a URI resolution rule applies to an element in reference element form, then URI resolution will be applied at the site of the content-bearing element form it refers to (where the URI will be).

 5.2.4.7.
 XML Catalog URI

 An XML catalog document conforms to [XML Catalogs 1.1].
-For the purpose of MPD validation, the following rules ensure that an XML catalog document contains URIs that correctly resolve.
+For the purpose of IEPD validation, the following rules ensure that an XML catalog document contains URIs that correctly resolve.

 Rule 5-33.
 XML Catalog uri Value Resolves to Resource